tmucscu/tmucscu.github.io/docs/buildings.md

 " target="_blank" rel="noopener noreferrer"> Ric Marquez </a>_<br/>

 <h3>Computer Science Course Union Office</h3>
-<b>Location: Room ENG 111 in George Vari Engineering and Computer Centre</b><br/>
+<b>Location: Room EPH 442-D in Eric Palin Hall</b><br/>

-You can conveniently find our office in the ENG building (location information just below).
+You can conveniently find our office in Eric Palin Hall.
 If you've <a href="./contact" target="_blank" rel="noopener noreferrer">contacted a CSCU executive</a> or need to pick something up, this is the place it'll be!

 <h3>George Vari Engineering and Computing Centre (ENG)</h3>
 <b>Location: 245 Church St | Church St and Gould St</b><br/>